 Forget about trying to cover your home with a single router.
 AmpliFi HD uses a router and a pair of included extenders to fill every nook and cranny of your home with a mesh Wi-Fi network.
 The devices are perfect for midsize to large homes, look cool and are a snap to set up.
-But at $349, they're also expensive.
+The AmpliFi HD system is the best router for a large home, but at $339, it's also expensive.

 The AmpliFi HD router's design is like no other on this planet.
 The 3.9-inch white cube has neither switches nor external antennas, and it looks more like an alarm clock than a piece of networking gear.
 In fact, it's so nice-looking that you don't need to hide it.